innng/processing-game-of-life/README.md

 Game of Life

-Basic Conwell's Game of Life made in Processing.
+Basic Conway's Game of Life made in Processing.